Honda Ridgeline vs Toyota Tacoma

 - The Honda Ridgeline is a front-wheel-drive standard model, while the Tacoma comes with rear-wheel drive standard.

 - Both models offer drivetrains that send power to all four wheels; the Ridgeline offers all-wheel drive and the Tacoma offers four-wheel drive.

 - In all-wheel Ridgeline vehicles, Honda’s Intelligent Traction Management System lets drivers easily match torque and traction to the terrain by simply selecting the right drive mode from a dial located on the center console.

 Just because the Ridgeline and Tacoma are deemed to be rough-and-tumble trucks doesn’t mean their interiors should be void of polished refinement.
 And with these two, that rings true: The Honda Ridgeline and the Toyota Tacoma feature quality, lush materials and fabrics at their cabin centers.

-After being discontinued in 2014, and now fully redesigned and reinstated for the 2019 model year, the Honda Ridgeline returns, offering impressive power and tow stats, along with a refined and roomy truck core.
-It’s plain to see that this Ridgeline is better than ever before, especially in the rift it’s created between it and other models in the class—models like the 2019 Tacoma.
+After being discontinued in 2014, and now fully redesigned and reinstated, the Honda Ridgeline returns, offering impressive power and tow stats, along with a refined and roomy truck core.
+It’s plain to see that this Ridgeline is better than ever before, especially in the rift it’s created between it and other models in the class—models like the Tacoma.

 If you’re interested in getting behind the wheel of a small truck that can better adapt to your needs, the Ridgeline is the ultimate contender.